florentpoujol/php8-type-system/tools_for_static_analysis.md

 ### Custom PHPDoc types

+Static analysers define their own new tags and/or understand "extended" usages of existing tags.

 In this section we will list all type you can use via PHPDocs and can be understood by PHPStan.
 Other tools like Psalm may define some others.

 All PHP's built-in typehint as well as all classes can be used as PHPDocs.

 **class-string**: the value must be a string that match an existing fully qualified class name.
-Even whe not using generics, you can express the class name between brackets : `class-string<\App\MyClass>`
+Even when not using generics, you can express the class name between brackets : `class-string<\App\MyClass>`

 Other string specific variant exists : `callable-string` (match a callable but only as a string, so functions and static classes), `numeric-string`, and `non-empty-string`

-**resource**: resource is actually a type a variable can have in PHP, but it's a legacy type that represent basically stream/file pointers and are progressively replaced by actual objects, so there will never be a matching typehint.
+**resource**: resource is actually the type a variable can have in PHP, but it's a legacy type that represent basically stream/file pointers and are progressively replaced by actual objects, so there will never be a matching typehint.

 **true** and **false**: false is a typehint but that can only be used as return type, but for the rare situations you need them, you can used them as PHPDocs